chaxus/ranlexer/README.md

 # ranlexer

-A lightweight ast generator and compiler
+A lightweight ast generator and compiler.(Currently only js is supported, and the function of ast parsing into code is still under development)

 ## Install